Call for Papers

 Manuscripts accepted as papers will be presented at a technical session of the conference and have a final draft of at most 10 pages in the DCC proceedings.
 Manuscripts accepted as posters will be presented at the DCC poster session and have a one page summary in the DCC proceedings.

 For inclusion in the DCC proceedings, an accepted manuscript requires the same formatting as for submission, the only difference being that manuscripts accepted as papers are limited to 10 pages and manuscripts accepted as posters are limited to one page.

-Submissions must be submitted electronically by November 9, 11:59pm U.S. Pacific Time (an extension by a week of the originally posted submission deadline).
+Submissions must be submitted electronically by November 1, 11:59pm U.S. Pacific Time.
 DCC observes the IEEE policy on confidentiality of submitted manuscripts.